cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.python.md

 - *Type:* typing.Union[cdktf.IResolvable, typing.Mapping[typing.List[str]]]

-Add custom headers to allowed requests, in the form of key-value pairs.
+Add custom headers to allowed requests as key-value pairs.

-Keys are header names, pointing to an array with its header value(s).
+Use header names as keys that map to arrays of header values.
+Settable only for `http` rules with the action set to `allow`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/zero_trust_gateway_policy#add_headers ZeroTrustGatewayPolicy#add_headers}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_gateway_policy#add_headers ZeroTrustGatewayPolicy#add_headers}

 ---